firasesbai/firasesbai.github.io/_posts/notes/2023-02-28-how-to-win-friends-and-influence-people.markdown

 date:   2023-02-28
 category: notes
 tags: book summary
-decription: "Summary and important notes from the book the richest man in babylon by george samuel clason"
+decription: "Summary and important notes from the book how to win friends and influence people by dale carnegie"
 ---

 *By  Dale Carnegie*